Frederick Zeuner

-Frederick Everard Zeuner, FZS (8 March 1905 – 5 November 1963) was a German palaeontologist and geological archaeologist who was a contemporary of Gordon Childe at the Institute of Archaeology of the University of London.
+Frederick Everard Zeuner (8 March 1905 – 5 November 1963) was a German palaeontologist and geological archaeologist who specialized on the Pleistocene epoch.
+He was a contemporary of Gordon Childe at the Institute of Archaeology of the University of London.
 Zeuner proposed a detailed scheme of correlation and dating of European climatic and prehistoric cultural events on the basis of Milankovitch cycles.
+He also worked on Orthopteran insects, with the bush cricket genus Zeuneriana named after him.
+He has been considered as a pioneer of environmental archaeology.